wjc666666/Assignment-1---ReactJS-app/README.md

 5.Recommendations and Reviews Feature:

 + Researched TMDB API’s recommendations and reviews endpoints to display movie recommendations and all reviews dynamically.

+6.Movie Credits Feature:

++ /movies/:id/credits – Displays the cast and crew of a particular movie.